habiibullah/Alx_School_Practice/0x01-variables_if_else_while/README.md

-Program that prints the lower case alphabet in reverse, followed by a new line
+Program that prints all the numbers of base 16 in lowercase , followed by a new line